-Research & Development are key issues for J.v.G. technology GmbH of Bavaria.
-The leader in the industrial segment of construction of turnkey solar production units receives now grants for another highly enticing research project, namely the development of a passive ground-coupled heat exchanger that is meant to prevent temperature-related efficiency losses in solar panels.
+Research and development are important for J.v.G. technology GmbH of Bavaria.
+As the leader in the industrial segment of constructing turnkey solar production units, we are now receiving grants for another highly enticing research project: the development of a passive ground-coupled heat exchanger meant to prevent temperature-related efficiency losses in solar panels.

-A popular notion is that the more sunshine we have, the better it is for power generation.
-That is not alto- gether correct, because if temperatures go up, the efficiency of the solar panels begins to drop gradually.
-Expressed in figures: one degree plus on the thermometer means a performance drop of 0.5%.
+A popular notion is that the more sunshine we have, the better it is for generating power.
+This is not fully correct, because if temperatures go up, the efficiency of the solar panels begins to drop gradually.
+Expressed in figures, this means: one degree more on the thermometer leads to a performance drop of 0.5%.
 This is due to an inherent property of Silicon.

-There are, in fact, many promising take off points: at a depth of roughly three meters, the temperature is 10°C throughout the year.
-“Our aim is to utilize the ground as a heat exchanger“, explains Dr. Claudia Gemmel, manager of the R&D department at J.v.G. technology.
-The method implies that the surplus heat is dissipated into the ground through pipes.
-However, there is one basic problem, which needs to be solved in the course of the solar research project: “By nature the ground is a bad thermal conductor.
-At cooling loads >4 W/m2 heat accumulates in the immediate surroundings, this in turn prevents heat dissi- pating from the cooling cycle to the ground.”
-But even in this regard the researchers at J.v.G. technology have found an encouraging solution which Dr. Claudia Gemmel’s team now plans to develop further with the grants for research sanctioned by the Central Innovation Programme for Mediumscale enterprises (Zentrales Innovationsprogramm Mittelstand – ZIM).
+There are, in fact, many promising starting points: at a depth of roughly three meters, the temperature is 10°C throughout the year.
+“Our aim is to utilize the ground as a heat exchanger,” explains Dr. Claudia Gemmel, manager of the R&D department at J.v.G. technology.
+The method implies that the surplus heat dissipates into the ground through pipes.
+However, there is one basic problem, which needs to be solved by the solar research project: “By nature, the ground is a bad thermal conductor.
+At cooling loads >4 W/m2, heat accumulates in the immediate surroundings, and this in turn prevents heat dissipating from the cooling cycle into the ground.”
+But the researchers at J.v.G. technology have found an encouraging solution, which Dr. Claudia Gemmel’s team now plans to develop further with the research grants from the Central Innovation Programme for Medium-Scale Enterprises (Zentrales Innovationsprogramm Mittelstand – ZIM).

-The ZIM programme is endorsed by the Ministry of Economics and Technology to address the mediumscale industries.
-Its aim is to promote innovative talent among small and mediumscale enterprises.
-Within the scope of promotion of such projects, the funds cover part of the expenses for Solar Research Project & Development activities.
-The basic requirement for receiving assistance is, among other things, that new products, processes or technical services are developed which clearly surpass the existing technologies.
-The guidelines for this are the international state-of-the-art technology.
+The ZIM programme is endorsed by the Ministry of Economics and Technology and designed to support medium-scale industries.
+The programme aims to promote talent and innovation within small- and medium-scale enterprises.
+The funds cover part of the expenses for the Solar Research Project and Development activities.
+In order to receive assistance, the basic requirement is that new products, processes or technical services are developed that clearly surpass existing technologies.
+The benchmark for this is international state-of-the-art technology.

 About J.v.G. technology GmbH

-Based in Freystadt in the region of Oberpfalz, Germany, J.v.G. takes care of its customers in whole of Europe, America and Asia.
-The range of products and services of J.v.G. technology GmbH covers consultation in the field of solar power generation, implementation of solar factories, including purchase and sale of solar components.
+Based in Freystadt in the region of Oberpfalz, Germany, J.v.G. serves customers throughout Europe, America and Asia.
+The range of products and services from J.v.G. technology GmbH includes consultation in the field of solar power generation, implementation of solar factories, and the purchasing and sale of solar components.
 In addition to this, J.v.G. is also a consultant for major clients in Europe and Japan.
-The company has an industry experience of more than 20 years.
+We have more than 20 years of industry experience.